scottyab/secure-preferences/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-secure--preferences-brightgreen.svg?style=flat)](http://android-arsenal.com/details/1/362)

-This is Android Shared preference wrapper that encrypts the values of Shared Preferences using AES 128, CBC, and PKCS5 padding with integrity checking in the form of a SHA 256 hash.
+This is Android Shared preference wrapper that encrypts the values of Shared Preferences using *AES 128*, *CBC*, and *PKCS5* padding with integrity checking in the form of a SHA 256 hash.
 Each key is stored as a one way SHA 256 hash.
 Both keys and values are base64 encoded before storing into prefs xml file. **By default the generated key is stored in the backing preferences file and so can be read and extracted by root user.** Recommend use the user password generated option as added in v0.1.0.

 The sample app is available on [playstore](https://play.google.com/store/apps/details?id=com.securepreferences.sample)